sitiporn/Reading-paper/possible_main/emergent_linguistic.md

                 * from this eqn we will get the most attended-to of word i from word j

-   * then eqn_3 evaluate that attetion head is expressing a particular linguistic realtion by computing how often this particular expression come with the input word
+   * then eqn_3 evaluate that attetion head is expressing a particular linguistic realation by computing how often this particular expression come with the input word

- Methods
+ Experiments
 ---

+ * tree structure result from word that have exactly one incoming edges from either another word (syntatic head) a type indicate grmammatical relation

+   * l(wi, wj)  -> 1
+        if wi is the head and wj as dependencies otherwise 0

+ * they show prediction fixed-offset baseline
+       * two position two left of dependencies considered to head

+  * Coferernce  compare two baseline

+       1) select nearest other mentions as antecendents
+       2) using ruled bassed conference system
+          1) full string match
+          2) head word match
+          3) number/gender/person mattch
+          4) all over mentions

+ Result
+---
+  * Normally each head specialize for one dependencies
+  * syntatic behaviour is not clearly wrong
+  * according to table 2 relation on Nominal perform better than rule based as Norminal more complicated than other properties like   Prounoun or propernoun

+ Finding Syntax Trees in word represenations
+---
+* the vectors of word in each layers embedded the tree systax structure
+* tree is discrete structure are not compatible with high dimension like Rd spaces of neural representations

+* they use structure probe finding embedding representations is linearly extractable from internal representation
+   * find single distance metric on Rd defined by sytntax tree of that sentence

+ The stucture probe methods
+---

+  * to test whether tree are embedded in vectors representaions or not  it required common ground between  tree and vectors spaces

+  * set of node might be set of word ?

+  * what is undirected tree ?